sf package functions

 Area spatial data structure

-After the package is loaded, you can check out all of the methods that are available for sf
+After the package is loaded, you can check out all of the methods that are available for sf data objects.

 Import Data